Ronald Blue Trust Inc. Sells 8,387 Shares of The TJX Companies, Inc. (NYSE:TJX)

-Ronald Blue Trust Inc. lessened its holdings in The TJX Companies, Inc. (NYSE:TJX – Free Report) by 41.6% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 11,762 shares of the apparel and home fashions retailer’s stock after selling 8,387 shares during the period.
-Ronald Blue Trust Inc.’s holdings in TJX Companies were worth $922,000 at the end of the most recent quarter.
+Ronald Blue Trust Inc. lowered its position in shares of The TJX Companies, Inc. (NYSE:TJX – Free Report) by 41.6% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 11,762 shares of the apparel and home fashions retailer’s stock after selling 8,387 shares during the quarter.
+Ronald Blue Trust Inc.’s holdings in TJX Companies were worth $922,000 as of its most recent SEC filing.

 TJX Companies Stock Performance